Introduction

 - To consider new evidence, unavailable during the original hearing that could impact the original finding or sanction.

-- Failure to follow the disciplinary hearing process as outlined in this code.
+- Failure to follow the disciplinary hearing process as outlined in this code, which could have impacted the outcome.

 Appellate Review Process